HIPAA certification doesn’t actually exist. Be wary of any medical answering service that claims to be HIPAA certified.

-Have you seen answering services proudly proclaiming that they are a HIPAA certified service?
-If you have, you need to take a second look at the other claims made by that organization.
+Have you seen answering services proudly proclaiming that they are HIPAA certified?
+If so, you need to take a second look at the other claims made by that organization.
 Why’s that?
 Simply put, because HIPAA certification doesn’t actually exist.
 Any company that is making this type of claim is trying to convince customers that they are the owners of a non-existent certification, and in almost every scenario, that should be a huge red flat that they might not be a company that you want to do business with.

 Be Certain Your Answering Service is Familiar With HIPAA Requirements

-If you’re in a field where you deal with patient’s private health-related data, you know how important it is that HIPAA is adhered to in every aspect of your business.
-That’s why it is so important that you make sure that you only do business with an answering service that accurately and honestly represents their corporate familiarity with HIPAA, along with the training that their individual employees undergo.
+If you’re in a healthcare field where you deal with patient’s private health-related data, you know how important it is that HIPAA is adhered to in every aspect of your business.
+There are serious consequences for infractions!
+That’s why it is so important that you make sure that you only do business with a medical answering service that accurately and honestly represents their corporate familiarity with HIPAA, along with the training that their individual employees undergo.

 The most important thing to remember here is that an answering service works as an extension of your own organization.
-That is a vital role to play, so don’t be afraid to dig deep and ask a lot of hard questions to ensure that your HIPAA requirements are always met.
+That is a vital role to play, so don’t be afraid to dig deep and ask the tough questions to ensure that HIPAA requirements are always met.
 Of course, if they say they have a corporate HIPAA certification, you can probably save yourself the time and just walk in the other direction.

 Here at Acena, we take HIPAA seriously.
 It’s ingrained in all aspects of our business as we build our healthcare call center solutions from the ground up with HIPAA at the forefront.
 We’re happy to talk HIPAA with you anytime!
 Contact us today to learn more!